-The Centre for Health Protection (CHP) reported that cervical cancer is the ninth commonest cancer among females in Hong Kong and accounted for 3.2% of all new cancer cases in females in 2017.
-In 2018, a total of 163 women died from this cancer, accounting for 2.7% of female cancer deaths.⁷
+The Centre for Health Protection (CHP) reported that cervical cancer is the seventh most common cancer among females in Hong Kong and accounted for 3.2% of all new cancer cases in females in 2020.
+In 2021, 178 women died from this cancer, accounting for 2.8% of female cancer deaths.⁷

-This blog covers the frequently asked questions around one of the most common causes of cervical cancer, Human Papillomavirus (HPV), and the significance of HPV vaccines among children – for both boys and girls.
+This blog covers the frequently asked questions about one of the most common causes of cervical cancer, Human Papillomavirus (HPV), the significance of HPV vaccines among children and what to consider when getting the HPV vaccine in Hong Kong.

 What is HPV?

-Human Papillomavirus, also known as HPV, is the most prevalent sexually transmitted infection in the world.
-There are more than 100 types of HPV, with about 40 of them affecting the genital area and at least 14 can cause cancer.
-HPV 16 and 18 together are responsible for about 70% of cervical cancers.1 Although most infections with HPV resolve spontaneously and cause no symptoms, persistent infection can lead to cancer.
+Human Papillomavirus, or HPV, is the most prevalent sexually transmitted infection globally.
+There are over 100 types of HPV, with about 40 of them affecting the genital area and at least 14 can cause cancer.
+HPV 16 and 18 are responsible for about 70% of cervical cancers.1 Although most infections with HPV resolve spontaneously and cause no symptoms, persistent infection can lead to cancer.

 What is the link between HPV and cervical cancer?

-Cervical cancer is caused by sexually acquired infection with certain types of HPV.⁸ HPV infection accounts for a large proportion of cervical and vaginal cancers among women and of oropharyngeal and anal cancers among both men and women.
+Cervical cancer is caused by sexually acquired infection with certain types of HPV.⁸ HPV infection accounts for many cervical and vaginal cancers among women and oropharyngeal and anal cancers among both men and women.
 In 2018, cervical cancer was the fourth most common cancer among women globally.
 With an estimated 570,000 new cases, about 311,000 women died from the disease.1 The peak incidence rate of cervical cancer between 2015 and 2017 in the UK was among the 30–34 age group.2

 How to prevent cervical cancer?

-An effective and primary prevention is with HPV vaccination.
+Effective and primary prevention is HPV vaccination.
 Secondary prevention is population-based screening and treatment of precancerous lesions, which can prevent most cases of cervical cancer.
-To find out more about regular cervical screenings at OT&P, visit our blog here.
+To learn more about regular cervical screenings at OT&P, visit our blog here.

 What is the HPV vaccine?

 HPV vaccines do not contain any live biological material or viral DNA.
 Which means they do not cause infection with the virus and cannot cause cancer.
-The vaccines are made using recombinant technology that recreates some of the proteins on the outside of the virus.
+The vaccines use recombinant technology that recreates some proteins outside the virus.
 By resembling the virus, the vaccine stimulates the immune system to produce protective antibodies against HPV infection.

-Who is the vaccine for, and when should it be given?
+Who is the vaccine for, and when can it be given in Hong Kong?

-The HPV vaccine is recommended for girls and boys at the age of 11 or 12, although it can be given as early as 9.
-The vaccine has already been a part of the NHS vaccination programme in the United Kingdom for girls and boys at age 12–13.
-In contrast, eligible girls will receive theirs in Primary 5 and 6 under the Hong Kong Childhood Immunisation Programme.
-We cover the child vaccination schedule in Hong Kong here.
-HPV vaccination is also recommended for everyone through the age of 26 years, if not vaccinated already.
+The HPV vaccine is recommended for girls and boys at 11 or 12, although it can be given as early as 9.
+The vaccine has already been a part of the NHS vaccination programme in the United Kingdom for girls and boys age 12–13.
+In contrast, girls are eligible in Hong Kong from age 9.
+This means they can access Primary 5 and 6 under the Hong Kong Childhood Immunisation Programme.
+OT&P covers the child vaccination schedule in Hong Kong here.
+HPV vaccination is also recommended for everyone aged 26 years, if not vaccinated already.
 Visit our blog here to learn more about adult vaccination in Hong Kong.

-Why should my son get the HPV vaccine?
+Why should my child get the HPV vaccine in Hong Kong?

 How effective are these vaccines?

-The HPV vaccine is safe to use with no significant side effects and it is also very effective.
-The vaccine is found to provide nearly 100% protection against persistent cervical infections with HPV types 16 and 18 (cancer-causing) and the cervical cell changes that these infections can cause.3 It also demonstrates nearly 100% effectiveness in preventing cervical, vulvar and vaginal diseases caused by those targeted HPV strains.
-A study published in Paediatrics in 2019 found that not only did the vaccine protect against the HPV strains for women aged 13–26, but they were less likely to be infected by other strains.4
+The HPV vaccine is very effective and safe with no significant side effects.
+The vaccine provides nearly 100% protection against persistent cervical infections with HPV types 16 and 18 (cancer-causing) and the cervical cell changes these infections can cause.3 It also demonstrates nearly 100% effectiveness in preventing cervical, vulvar and vaginal diseases caused by those targeted HPV strains.
+A study published in Paediatrics in 2019 found that not only did the vaccine protect against the HPV strains for women aged 13–26, but they were also less likely to be infected by other strains which will compound the reduction in cervical (pre)cancer incidence.4

 In other words, the vaccine showed cross-protection against other HPV strains not covered by the vaccine.
 Additionally, it was found that women who did not get the vaccine became less likely to be infected with HPV, also known as herd immunity.